 On Twitter, the situation was 180-degree different.
 Sharp and sometimes humor-laced banters, candid observations and screenshots of captured moments were quite succint and easily digestible because Twitter limits posts to 140 characters per tweet.

-In Celebrity-Worship Era, Twitterverse Has New Tribe
+In Celebrity-Worship Era, Twitterverse Has A New Tribe

 Thus, the collective fervor of netizens that leaned in favor of Members Church of God International’s Bro.
-Eli winning the debate has electrified Twitter that early morning.
+Eli winning the debate has electrified Twitter on early Morning morning.
 It was not a long shot, according to netizens who believe the televangelist’s mastery of the Bible has always been his huge edge over the Peruvian pastor.

 Filipinos used to watching the radio-television host beat all his debate opponents from the Philippines and abroad knew already what the outcome will be.
+And the moment everyone’s waiting – after more than three hours of debate – Bro.
+Eli was declared the winner of the debate.

 Yet Bro.
 Eli has shown the opposite of Montemayor’s uncalled for behavior.
 The Filipino evangelist was well-composed, coolly-relaxed, and humble as always.
-Bro.
-Eli, according to netizens who watched the debate, has flashed some of the evening’s sincerest smile most of the time.

 For the nth time, the debate triumph solidified Bro.
 Eli’s position as the most sensible televangelist and best Filipino debater in religion.
 Some netizens tweeted there is one lesson that those challenging the televangelist to a debate must learn right away: to ask around who Bro.
-Eliseo F. Soriano is, the Truthcaster.
+Eliseo F. Soriano is, the one and only Truthcaster.